magnars/.emacs.d/README.md

 These are used in the [Emacs Rocks](http://emacsrocks.com) screencasts.
 You can also see some thoughts behind the settings on my [What the .emacs.d!?](http://whattheemacsd.com)-blog.

+Please note: I have [rebooted my emacs configuration](https://github.com/magnars/emacsd-reboot), so this is no longer being used or maintained.

 ## Setup

 To grab all the dependencies: